silvenon/silvenon.com/_drafts/testing-react-and-redux-pt1.md

 ### Linting Import Paths

-Are you *by any chance* using ESLint and extending a version of [eslint-config-airbnb] which includes [eslint-plugin-import]?
+Are you *by any chance* using [eslint-plugin-import]?
 Awesome!
-But because of the `NODE_PATH` mapping, eslint-plugin-import will treat our "shortcut paths" as invalid.
+But because of the `NODE_PATH` mapping, it will treat our convenient "shortcut paths" as invalid.
 Luckily, we don't have to disable it altogether, we can use [eslint-import-resolver-node]:

 ```bash
 npm install --save-dev eslint-import-resolver-node